purescript-contrib/purescript-ace/docs/README.md

 * PureScript record types are used for JavaScript objects.
 * JavaScript's fake sum types are mapped to PureScript's real sum types, which necessitates encoding / decoding.

-## Examples

-The `examples` directory contains an `index.html`, which contains a variety of examples of how to embed the Ace editor and configure it using the PureScript API.

-## Tests

-This project has no real tests.
-However, most bound functions are exercised in the examples, to ensure the bindings and necessary wrapping, unwrapping, encoding, and decoding has been performed correctly.